francescopatane96/Biotech-Research-Hub/README.md

 As resources continue to grow, please use Ctrl-F to search for desired keywords.
 You can also use Ctrl - to shrink the screen and view more results.

+Feel free to customize the hub according to your preferences and needs by forking the repository to your profile.
+If you wish to contribute to the maintenance or updates of the repository, please create a pull request.

 Key Features:
 1. **Workflow Managers (e.g., Nextflow):** Streamline computational analyses with powerful workflow managers.
 2. **Resources for Starting a Company:** Tailored resources to navigate biotech entrepreneurship and kickstart ventures.